telosnetwork/telos-token-bridge/evm/README.md

 ## Install

-`npm install`
+`npm install` from the evm directory

 ## Test

-Use the following command to test it:
+Then use the following command to start tests:

 `npx hardhat test`

 ## Deploy

-Use the following command to deploy it:
+And the following command to deploy it:

 `npx hardhat deploy --network [testnet|mainnet]`